catseye/toolshelf/README.markdown

   link farm.
 - It checks for other arguments as needed.
 Since it's trivial to remove a package that has been docked, there might not be a `undock` subcommand.
+  (Actually there should be one that rebuilds the link farm afterwards.)

 Case Studies
 ------------